-The process of recovery is hard work, but that doesn’t mean our guests can’t have fun at the same time.
+The process of recovery is hard work, but that doesn’t mean our clients can’t have fun at the same time.
 Recreation and social interaction are vital for lasting sobriety.
-For that reason, we offer our guests the following amenities that are the envy of the industry:
+For that reason, we offer our clients the following amenities that are the envy of the industry:

 - 1,500-square-foot gym